 This summer marks a transitional moment in my life.
 As I take stewardship of the Commonweal Garden and directorship of Natura Institute for Ecology and Medicine, cultivating the connection of medicine to nature, to the land, to the plant realm, to each other and to self, I took a trip to my ancestral homeland of Scandinavia.
 As I reflect on the experience, I am inspired to share what I’ve gleaned from this soul journey.

 My family cultivated and tended farmsteads in Sweden and Finland in the 1800s.
 Did they know the abundance of nourishing foods and medicines growing in the forests around their farms?
 Did they consider themselves in reciprocal relationship with the land?
 Did they have the luxury of taking time away from farming to go to the coast, the stunning Finnish archipelago so very close to their farms?
-Who were the medicine people in town and where did they source their
+Who were the medicine people in town and where did they source their medicine?

 I pondered these questions while exploring the forests between the water and the farmland, picking my way through the blueberry understory and yarrow-adorned meadows.
 As I rambled, I felt the profoundly relaxing awareness that here in Scandinavia I could be drawn in any exploratory direction without concern for whose land I was on and whether I was allowed to walk there.